anc5c07/anc5c07-site/_posts/2023-04-26-jointmeeting.md

 - Community updates
 - A presentation by [Aurora Market](https://auroramarket.biz/) on their new lease of 2006 Rhode Island Ave NE (formerly Good Foods Market) and alcohol licensing matters
-- A discussion (and hopefully presentation) from Xscape Lounge on their plans for 1812 Hamlin St NE (formerly SIP/1812 Lounge)
+- A presentation from Xscape Restaurant Lounge on their plans for 1812 Hamlin St NE (formerly SIP/1812 Lounge)
 - A presentation on the 1800 Hamlin St NE development
 - A debrief from Commissioner Kapur on the 4/19 [5C](/issues/20230419-5cmeeting/) meeting (5B is on recess this month)